13 Things You Must Know About Driving in Antigua

 That’s a no-brainer.

 Imagine you are on a beach and you suddenly decide you had enough sun and want to go explore the area or find a nice restaurant for lunch and then continue to explore and find another beach or go for a walk.
-It’s much easier if you have your own car than having to call a taxi every time you want to move not to talk about how costly it would be.

 I still believe it’s much better to get your own car, and you might want to purchase one or two boat tours as well to see the island from a different angle.